unbxd/search-JS-library/Faqs.md

 ## How to enable and make use of the autocomplete functionality provided by the SDK?

 ## How to enable and make use of the tracking functionality provided by the SDK?

+## What is list view and grid view in product listing page?
+List view typically displays products in a vertical, scrolling list format, with each product represented by an individual item.
+Each item in the list typically includes a product image, name, price, and a brief description.
+The items are usually aligned vertically and take up the entire width of the screen, which allows for a lot of information to be visible at once, and can be helpful for users that want to compare multiple products quickly.

+Grid view, on the other hand, displays products in a grid format with multiple products displayed in rows and columns.
+Each product is represented by a thumbnail image and can include the name, price, and a brief description.
+Grid view allows for a more compact display of products and is useful for situations where there are many products to be displayed on a single page.
+It’s usually preferred when the user wants to get an overview of the products quickly.

+Both the grid and list view have their own advantages and disadvantages, and it depends on the e-commerce website which view is used as default or an option for the users to switch between them.
+Some websites use grid view as the default, while others use list view.
+Some websites provide an option for the users to switch between views so they can choose which format they prefer.